glycerine/spin_paxos/README.md

 If in doubt, read the unopt.pml model file.
-It gives you a single round of Paxos (one Synod iteration) in less than 190 lines, including comments.
+It gives you a single round of Paxos (one Synod iteration) in about 200 lines, including comments.
 You can make changes (like setting MAJORITY to 1 instead of 2, for 3 acceptors) and then re-run the model checker to see the path to the